Best Bait for Small Creek Fishing

 5. Jigs: Small jigs, typically 1/16 to 1/32 ounce, can be very effective for creek fishing.
 They can mimic a variety of prey items from small fish to aquatic insects, depending on how they’re used.

-6. Spinners: Small spinnerbaits with a flashy spinner blades can attract fish by reflecting light and creating vibration.
+6. Spinners: Small spinnerbaits with flashy spinner blades can attract fish by reflecting light and creating vibration.
 These are ideal for more aggressive fish like small bass or trout.

 When fishing in small creeks, it’s also important to use lighter tackle and smaller hooks to match the smaller size of the creek’s fish.
 This not only makes the fight more enjoyable but also reduces the risk of injuring the fish.